What do we know about the usefulness of complementary approaches for headaches?

 Research has produced promising results for some complementary health approaches for tension headache or migraine.
 For other approaches, evidence of effectiveness is limited or conflicting.

-Mind and body approaches that have been studied for headache include acupuncture, biofeedback, massage, relaxation techniques, spinal manipulation, and tai chi.
+Psychological and physical approaches that have been studied for headache include acupuncture, biofeedback, massage, relaxation techniques, spinal manipulation, and tai chi.

 Acupuncture is a technique in which practitioners stimulate specific points on the body, most often by inserting thin needles through the skin.